y1tagawa/Xenetek/mi_boilerplates/example/README.md

 All emojis designed by OpenMoji – the open-source emoji and icon project.
 License: CC BY-SA 4.0

+ghost_script_tiger.json is generated from Ghostscript_Tiger.svg
+which is released under the GNU Affero General Public License 3.0.

 x11_colors uses material from the Wikipedia article "Web colors", https://en.wikipedia.org/wiki/Web_colors, which is released under the Creative Commons Attribution-Share-Alike License 3.0.